UPDATED: APRIL 27, 2023 | 2 MIN READ

 When a winter storm is approaching, it’s not time to start thinking about blizzard preparation.
-If you’re not prepared for heavy snow, it’s likely to become an uncomfortable and even dangerous situation.
+If you’re not prepared for heavy snow, it’s likely to become uncomfortable and even dangerous.

 Planning for a snowstorm means more than having an emergency kit.
 Preparing for a winter storm is the best way to protect your family and home.

 Winter weather is often dangerous and challenging.
 The high winds, extreme cold, and freezing rain cause automobile accidents and power outages.
 Knowing how to prepare for cold weather means getting your home ready before the storm.
 We have some great tips you get you started.

 One step ahead in a winter storm means staying on top of winter storm warnings.
 It’s important to listen to emergency alerts and local news or use a portable radio tuned in to NOAA (National Oceanic and Atmospheric Administration).
 Be aware of fast-moving weather systems and freezing weather.

 Winter weather often happens quickly, and preparing your vehicle means having a full gas tank and ensuring your car runs well.

 - Have an emergency kit in the trunk of your vehicle, including gloves, work boots, warm clothing, and extra blankets to protect against cold air.

 - Have extra batteries, jumper cables, a first aid kit, an ice scraper; non-perishable food, like granola bars; a snow brush, and a flashlight.

 - Check to make sure the thread on your tires is still good.